Updated Nov. 22, 9:17 a.m.

 That debt to the university stems from an $8 million loan Sac State backed to help the station pay for tenant improvements at two costly Downtown projects.

 One of the two projects is a Downtown office space CapRadio had planned to make its new headquarters.
 The station scrapped plans to make that move this year.
-The other project is a live event space on 8th Street that CapRadio and the university now share and plan to open in the future.
+The other project is a live event space on 8th Street.
+CapRadio is partnering with Sac State to use it as a learning lab when it opens next year, Bruno said.

 CapRadio has started to pay back a portion of the $7.7 million debt to Sac State by using hourly on-air messaging promoting the university in the form of 15-second announcements.
 The agreement does not technically require CapRadio to spend any actual money, in what is called an “in-kind” service.